 with many parts facing many ways and crucially requires many people to construct it from the bottom up

 It makes visible the labour of assembly/disassembly and its shape is informed by the many perspectives of those present.
-We are interested in what this act allows, invites or asks us to reflect on more widely and what ways this object could be used to discuss solidarities across places/practices in the UK.
+We are interested in what this act allows, invites or asks us to reflect on more widely and what ways this object could be used to discuss solidarities and alliances across places/practices.

 Produced whilst artists in residence in Beeston throughout the summer of 2019 the images drawn on the table’s surface show observations and reflections of both top down and bottom up viewpoints or depictions of the area.
 From the ketchup pot found on the front door step on our first day to the census, shared toys left in the street to wikipedia data, and various neighbourhood plans and consultations.
 The table